Dr. C. George Boeree

 In addition, language is a system of symbols, with several levels of organization, at least phonetics (the sounds), syntax (the grammar), and semantics (the meanings).

 So when did language begin?
 At the very beginnings of the genus Homo, perhaps 4 or 5 million years ago?
+Before that?
 Or with the advent of modern man, Cro-magnon, some 125,000 years ago?
 Did the neanderthal speak?
-He had a brain that was larger than ours, but his voice box seems to be higher in his throat, like that of the apes.
-We don’t know.
+We don't know.

 There are many theories about the origins of language.
 Many of these have traditional amusing names (invented by Max Müller and George Romanes a century ago), and I will create a couple more where needed.